-"Kiki" (from our adorable litter from Violet and Finn) is affectionate, human-focused, intuitive, obedient... and smart.
-Spending lots of one-on-one time with Kiki and her puppies (they are in my bedroom!), I have become extremely impressed with her compliant and sweet temperament.
-She has been an angel!
-So trusting and tolerating all my housedogs and other mom-dogs even right outside her puppy box.
-She minds her own business but works hard at training jobs, having a great recall and listening to commands even when she knows we can't enforce.
+"Kiki" (from our adorable litter from Violet and Finn) is very affectionate, playful, interactive, human-focused, intuitive... and smart.
+(She can have a bit of a mind of her own like her mama Violet, bit that is tempered by her dad, the good ole boy-dood "Finn".)
+Kiki is compliant and works hard at training jobs.
 (Kiki was trained by Freedom Dogs.)
 For her first litter, we have paired Kiki with the lovable Mr. Bailey.
 Bailey is a full sibling of Brinkley from "Marlowe" and "Luke" "The Environmentalists".
 He was such a terrific puppy in terms of his temperament, that I kept both him and Brinkley back for the breeding program!
 Bailey is easy-going, chill, affectionate, sociable and an all-around wonderful family companion enjoying outings as much as lounging around the house.
 Both pups tested with Pawprints and PennHIP/OFA.
 (Bailey has the highest PennHIP score in my program at present.)

 Wowza!
 On February 22...Girls, girls, girls...
-Kiki delivered TEN puppies (of which NINE were girls!).
-Six Chocolate Girls, 3 Caramel Girls, 1 Chocolate (Parchment or Café) Boy.
+Kiki delivered TEN puppies (of which NINE were girls!)
 Pups to go home April 19th.
 Accepting reservations and guardian family.